-If my child had not been born in a trailblazing, first world hospital with access to the latest, greatest technology in modern science, he would have had no chance of survival.
+If my child had not been born in a first-rate hospital with access to the latest, greatest technology in modern science, he would have had no chance of survival.
 Even if Joel had been conceived in the year I was born, 1978, he would still have died a fetus, his lungs crushed by amniotic fluid.

 Yet here I am writing this, the mother of a cuddly, whimsical little chatterbox who asks for sausages for dinner every day and can’t quite decide which snake he prefers, the boomslang or the inland taipan.

 I decided to find out how, exactly, modern medicine got my son here.

 I’m a journalist who has written for The Times, Guardian, Telegraph, Red, Psychologies, The Pool, Broadly and more.

 Having read English Literature at Cambridge University, I spent my twenties and thirties working as a journalist.

 I was twenty-nine weeks pregnant with my first child when a scan found that he was critically ill.
 Thanks to a risky operation in utero and five months in neonatal care, my son survived.